SCENERY RECONSTRUCTION

 equivalent, we can in general not distinguish whether the observations come from the first one or the second one.

-Thus, we can only reconstruct A
+Thus, we can only reconstruct A up to

 equivalence.
 Second, the reconstruction